Search This Blog

 6. Whisk until creamy.

-7. Add the flour and baking powder.
+7. Add the flour and fold in gently with a spatula.

 Adding raisins and apples to cake batter